Razorfish (Shrimpfish)

 Water Quality: Excellent and stable tropical marine water.
 Temperature 23-28 °C (73-82 °F), specific gravity 1.020-1.026, pH 8.0-8.5.
 It requires moderate or gentle water flow, as strong currents would exhaust it due to its poor hydrodynamics and peculiar swimming style.

-Compatibility and Tankmates: Extremely peaceful but vulnerable.
+Compatibility and Cohabitation: Extremely peaceful but vulnerable.
 Cannot compete for food with fast or aggressive fish.
 Excellent companions are pipefish (Syngnathidae), small seahorses, or peaceful bottom-dwelling gobies.
 Triggerfish, puffers, large wrasses, and territorial damselfish must be strictly avoided.

-Aquarium Reproduction: Oviparous species with external fertilization.
+Aquarium Breeding: Oviparous species with external fertilization.
 It releases eggs in open water, producing pelagic larvae.
 Captive breeding has been documented only in very few specialized public aquariums, due to the difficulty of feeding microscopic pelagic larvae with suitably sized plankton.
 Impossible in home aquariums.

 Risks and Diseases: The main and fatal risk is death from starvation (malnutrition) or acute stress in the absence of a tight school or adequate refuges (urchins).
 It is also susceptible to classic marine parasites (like Oodinium and Cryptocaryon) and poorly tolerant to full doses of copper due to the absence of classic protective scales.